mstewart796/AutoBoringPy/README.md

-# this is a collection of files creating while doing the Automate the Boring Stuff with Python Programming course
+# This is a collection of files creating while doing the Automate the Boring Stuff with Python Programming course